simoncourtin/academic-kickstart/content/home/my_contact.md

 +++
-widget = "awesome"  # The name of the widget that you created. headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 130  # Order that this section will appear in.
+widget = "my_contact"  # The name of the widget that you created. headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear in.

 title = "Contact"